The Orkney Museum

 The family occupied the central block of Tankerness House, while the north and south wings were used as manses for clergy serving the cathedral.
 When the Reformation altered the social and religious landscape of Orkney life, the house was purchased by Gilbert Foulzie, the first Protestant minister to serve the congregation.
 In 1574 Foulzie built the ornate arched gateway that fronts the house, complete with his family coat of arms.

 Our family visited the Orkney Museum partly to escape from a sudden downpour.
 But once inside we were captivated by the wonderfully evocative displays of local life and traditions.
 The museum covers the long history of the islands from the Stone Age, through the era of the Picts and Norse, up to the present day.
-There's plenty of hands-on activities to amuse and entertain younger visitors, and a wonderful collection of old photographs.
+There are plenty of hands-on activities to amuse and entertain younger visitors and a wonderful collection of old photographs.

 About The Orkney Museum

 Address: Tankerness House, Broad Street, Kirkwall, Mainland, Orkney, Orkney, Scotland, KW15 1DH